The Intelligencer cherry-picks and misrepresents the Harvard study on the cost of miners transitioning to solar

 Among local columnist Mike Myer's favorite Obama quotes is one from his 2008 campaign for the presidency.
 Candidate Obama was speaking about why some of the people in central Pennsylvania, specifically, and rust belt Americans, more generally, didn't vote for him, when he said:

-They get bitter, they cling to guns or religion or . . .
+They get bitter, they cling to guns or . . .

 In a font-size worthy of the end of a war or a new Clinton revelation by Republicans, the front page of this morning's Intelligencer tells us the shocking news that "Opinion's Differ on W.Va's Outlook."
 Two articles by Casey Junkins flow from the headline: "Drilling Industry Is Boosting Economy" and . . .